Can a Neighbour Enforce a Restrictive Covenant?

 Solicitors assist with:

-- Reviewing the title and identifying any restrictive covenants
+• Reviewing title documents and identifying restrictive covenants

-- Filing applications with the Upper Tribunal where necessary
+• Preparing and submitting applications to the Upper Tribunal where necessary

 Can Restrictive Covenants Affect Property Development or Renovation?